inbravo/aws-feature-set/README.md

 - No actual instances are created just with launch configuration
 - Auto scaling group – Set minimum size, spread it over subnets (AZs)- select all available AZs
 - Run health checks from ELB
-- Configure Auto scaling policy, based on Alarm take action – trigger a new instance creation when CPU Utilization is greater than 90% for 5 minutes.
+- Configure Auto scaling policy, based on Alarm take action – trigger a new instance creation when CPU Utilization is greater than 90% for 5 minutes
 - You can also delete instance based on alarms
 - When Auto scaling group is launched it creates the instances based on definition.